 Types of Fishing Paddle Boards

-All-around – If you’re a beginner, then an all-round board is great to help with stability as their balance is learned and improved.
-They are stable, have a good glide for both paddling on flat water and rougher seas.
-They’re the perfect option if you’re just getting started in the sport or like to do lots of other SUP activities including fishing because of their versatility.
+All-around – If you’re a beginner, then an all-round board is great to help with stability as your balance is learned and improved.
+They are stable, and have a good glide for both paddling on flat water and rougher seas.
+They’re the perfect option if you’re just getting started in the sport or like to do lots of other SUP activities, including fishing, because of their versatility.

 Check out how Hiro has his Waterwalker 126 rigged up:

 Touring – Touring stand up paddleboards are designed for long distance and speed.
 That’s why they their nose is pointed and body much narrower than other boards.
 This helps them cut through any chop as they glide across the water.
-These boards are great for what they’re designed for, so if you’re planning on doing some long distance touring and speed is of upmost importance than they’re a great option.
+These boards are great for what they’re designed for so, if you’re planning on doing some long distance touring and speed is of upmost importance, then they’re a great option.
 However, as a primary fishing vessel, a touring board is too narrow to make it a first choice for SUP fishing.

 Yoga – The name says it all.
 These SUPs are specifically designed with yoga in mind.
 Not only do you get a SUP, you get a stable platform to practice your yoga routine.
 Yoga SUPs have a larger deck pad than the other SUPs which allows for good grip and ample space while working through poses.
 Their larger size does increase their overall friction on the water so they tend to be slower than other boards, but when it comes to yoga, what’s the rush?
 If you’re going for a specialty board for your fishing vessel, a multi-purpose SUP or dedicated fishing SUP would be a better choice, but a yoga board could double as a fishing board if you enjoy both.